hhf112/cartgenie/README.md

 </center>

 ![demo](./assets/demo.gif)
-PS: the Huggingface space was running slow while I recorded this. lol.
+PS: the Huggingface space was running slow while I recorded this.

 ## Disclaimer ⚠️
 This is a demo client based over limited scraping data.
 No user data is collected and persistantly stored without user consent in any form under any context.